AAROC/DevOps/Containers/README.md

 # Contributing

 Please see [contributing](CONTRIBUTING.md) for general considerations of contributing to this repo.
-Furthermore, please provide some means for tesitng your containers if you send pull requests.
+Furthermore, please provide some means for testing your containers if you send pull requests.